abhijit-c/LatinTranslations/Georgics/src/book4.md

 - This whole first 3 lines is an appositive fitting onto *regum...animis*.
 - Treating *revertens* as imperfect, see notes.

-      Nevertheless he, planting here scattered vegetables and white lilies and vervains and thin poppies around in the thorns, was equaling the prides of kings, and returning home at late night he was loading his table with an unbought feast.
+      Nevertheless that man, planting scattered vegetables and white lilies and vervains and thin poppies around in the thorns, was equaling the wealth of kings with spirit, and returning home at late night he was loading his table with an unbought feast.

 | *primus vere rosam atque autumno carpere poma,*
 | *et cum tristis hiems etiamnum frigore saxa* 135